starsurfer87/Race-Results-Tracker/README.md

 Fri Apr 07 10:10:11 PDT 2023
 Accessed all races for 800m

+## Phase 4: Task 3
+The section of my design that would most benefit from refactoring is the ui package, particularly the graphical user interface.
+Currently, there is a lot of coupling both within the ui package and also from the ui package to external classes.
+Additionally, some of the classes are not the most cohesive and take on multiple roles that are related but distinct.
+One way to improve coupling and cohesion in my ui would be to create a class that handles saving and loading.
+This class could be used in both the console ui and gui, making it easier to maintain saving and loading functionality across both version of the ui.
+It would alse increase cohesion in classes that are currently handling this functionality.
+Furthermore, it would significantly reduce coupling, both within the ui package and to external classes.
+Currently, the only reason the TitleScreen and MenuBar classes need a field of type ResultsTrackerGUI is for their saving and loading functionality.
+Additionally, this refactoring would mean only one class in the ui package would have an association to the classes in the persistence package.
+Another way cohesion could be increased is by creating nested classes for the different listeners, and moving methods related to listening for and handling user interactions to these classes.
+Currently, many of my gui classes serve two different key purposes: setting up and displaying a certain aspect of the gui to the user, and handling user interactions with that aspect.
+While this might make sense for the Form class and its subtypes since their purpose is to collect user input, it isn't as logical for other gui classes.
+Nested listener classes would increase cohesion in this respect.
+There are also several smaller refactoring changes that could be done.
+The EventsPanel class could refer to the ResultsTrackerGUI class's Athlete field rather than having its own, thus reducing coupling to the Athlete class and solving the issue of needing to keep these two fields in sync (as they should always refer to the same athlete).
+This would also make it easier to add support for multiple users in the future.
+Also, the two methods for parsing\selecting an EventCategory in the two different versions of the ui could be abstracted into a single method and relocated to the EventCategory class.

+An additional refactoring that would improve my design is adding more exceptions to eliminate requires clauses and make my design more robust.
+Many of my methods have requires clauses that put restrictions on parameters that get their values from user inputs, which are particularly challenging to control.
+While my console ui does a good job checking that user inputs were valid, my graphical ui is not as thorough in this respect.
+Adding exceptions for these invalid values will allow methods to handle these values, ensure that invalid inputs are not simply being passed in unnoticed, and make it easier to respond to invalid inputs.

 ## Citations
 - code adapted from [TellerApp project](https://github.students.cs.ubc.ca/CPSC210/TellerApp.git) used in ResultsTracker class in the ui package